qgis/QGIS-Documentation/docs/developers_guide/unittesting.rst

 testing, so if you are interested to know more on the topic, consult the Qt documentation.

 Next lets look at our functional test.
-The ``isValid()`` test simply checks the raster layer was correctly loaded in the initTestCase.
+The ``isValid()`` test simply checks if the raster layer was loaded correctly in the initTestCase.
 QVERIFY is a Qt macro that you can use to evaluate a test condition.
-There are a few other use macros Qt provide for use in your tests including:
+There are a few other use macros Qt provides for use in your tests including:

 * QCOMPARE ( *actual, expected* )
 * QEXPECT_FAIL ( *dataIndex, comment, mode* )